ModelDBRepository/206244/readme.txt

 (*) The cad-mechanism was modified to correct the surface-volume-ratio, which should vary with dendrite diameter (see Anwar et. al. 2014, "Dendritic diameters affect the spatial variability of intracellular calcium dynamics in computer models"); this has an effect on Ca2+-amplitudes, but not Ca2+-inhibition.
 (*) The density of the LH-channels (calH) was modified to linearly increase along the first 50um apical dendritic tree (it had increased step-wise before).
 (*) The linear function increasing the Na+ spike attenuation variable ar2_hha_old with distance was modified to remove abrupt steps in current density.
-(*) The medium Ca2+-dependent K+-current density (mykca_init) was increased 3x, to prevent Ca2+-spikes in terminal branches, which have not been observed in the experiments.
+(*) To prevent the back-propagating APs from evoking secondary spikes in terminal branches, which was not consistent with our data, we increased axial resistance uniformly to Ra = 100 and the density of the Ca2+-dependent K+-current mykca_init by a factor of 3.
 (*) The function "current-balance.hoc" was switched off, which forces e_pas to arbitrarily negative potentials.
 E.g. when Ih density is increased, this results in a paradoxical hyperpolarizing net-effect of Ih.
 (*) A finer segmentation was chosen (maximum segment length 5um).